virtualagc/virtualagc/yaShuttle/ported/README.md

    ARRAY VOCAB_INDEX(NSY) FIXED INITIAL ( 0, 16777216, 16777472, ... , 352370187, 369152779, 385935627);
 </pre>
 Fortunately, it's possible with enough effort to figure out what these entries mean.
 Each 32-bit integer entry consists of bit-fields, as follows:
-  * D31-D24: Ignored
+  * D31-D24: Length in characters of the associated vocabulary string.
-  * D23-D8: Offset into one of the 12 strings of `VOCAB` specifying a vocabulary string.
+  * D23-D8: Offset into the particular entry of `VOCAB` specifying holding the vocabulary string.
-  * D7-D0: Length of the vocabulary string.
+  * D7-D0: Index (0-11) into the `VOCAB` array, giving the specific entry that holds the vocabulary string.

 One of the first actions of the compiler, in ##DRIVER is to call the `INITIALIZE()` function, and one of the actions of the `INITIALIZE()` function is to use these entries in `VOCAB_INDEX` along with the concatenated strings in `VOCAB` to actually create a stand-alone string for each symbol, reserved word, or BNF nonterminal.
 It then stores the pointers to those strings directly in `VOCAB_INDEX`, overwriting the confusing integer data initially stored there.